Plaintext still works. SecretRefs are opt-in per credential.

 - Policy violations (for example an OAuth-mode auth profile combined with SecretRef input) fail activation before the runtime swap.

 - Runtime requests read only the active in-memory snapshot.
+Model-provider SecretRef credentials pass through auth storage and stream options as process-local sentinels until egress.
 Outbound delivery paths (Discord reply/thread delivery, Telegram action sends) also read that snapshot and do not re-resolve refs per send.

 Agent-access boundary